ArchieDonaho/Professional-README-Generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

+when we run index.js,the user will be asked a series of questions relationg to:
+-title
+-description
+-installation instructions
+-usage information
+-contribution guidelines
+-test instructions
+-license
+-GitHub username
+-email adress